HEADS-project/training/2.Kevoree_Basics/3.Runtime_Reconfigurations/java/README.md

 ![Hello world in editor](.readme/hello_world_model.jpg)

 This is the representation of your current running system.
-The left panel shows the different TypeDefinition present in your model (HelloWorld, JavascriptNode, WSGroup) and the 3 different shapes in the right panel represent the 3 instances you have defined in your KevScript:
+The left panel shows the different TypeDefinition present in your model (HelloWorld, JavaNode, WSGroup) and the 3 different shapes in the right panel represent the 3 instances you have defined in your KevScript:
-  - node0 : JavascriptNode
+  - node0 : JavaNode
   - sync : WSGroup
   - myComp : HelloWorld

 If you drag'n'drop the "node0" shape away from the "sync" shape you will see that both are attached with a green link.
-This is the representation of the `attach node0 sync` line in the KevScript and it means that there is a fragment of the WSGroup type running on the JavascriptNode node platform.
+This is the representation of the `attach node0 sync` line in the KevScript and it means that there is a fragment of the WSGroup type running on the JavaNode node platform.

 #### Edit your model using the editor
 Each shape in the Kevoree Web Editor are clickable, and will open a window with some specific settings.